FailAcademy/learning/wdp-vancouver/_lessons/week-03/02-cli-git.md

 Set up your computer for front-end development success!

-We'll install and set up the following programs, which we'll make use of during the rest of the course.
+We'll install and set up the following programs, from the command line.

 - SASS: CSS Preprocessor.
 - GULP: JavaScript task runner.